 Health Information Form

 As a part of Student Registration, you complete a Health Information form.
-The main purpose of this form is to help you prepare for managing your mental and physical health abroad.
-However, the information can also be helpful if you experience a medical emergency while abroad.
+The main purpose of this form is to help you prepare for managing your mental and physical health abroad and this information is also helpful if you experience a medical emergency while abroad.

 Travel Health Preparation

-In addition to filling out the Form, DIS recommends that you:
+In addition to filling out the Health Information form, DIS recommends that you:

-- Review the Pre-departure Handbook (posted here) and recognize that DIS does not have a health clinic.
+- Review the Planning for Your Health Abroad module in your DIS Compass Course and recognize that DIS does not have a health clinic.
 As such, all health matters are taken care of through local medical offices, clinics, and hospitals.

 - Visit your medical care provider(s) to discuss your time abroad.
-Discuss how you will manage your health in Denmark, each of your study tour locations, and any country you plan to visit.
+Discuss how you will manage your health in Denmark, each of your Study Tour locations, and any country that you plan to visit.
+Take along the print-out of your Self-Assessment page and the Provider Discussion worksheet below to assist with the conversation.
 See specific information below to assist with conversations with your doctor(s) related to both your mental and physical health.

 Mental & Emotional Health

-The Health Information Form requires disclosure of any past and current mental health condition, mental health concerns, current prescription medicines, and plans to manage your health while abroad.
-It is imperative for DIS to have this information to best support you and provide reasonable accommodations, as requested.
+The Self-Assessment page asks about any past and current mental health condition, mental health concerns, current prescription medicines, and plans to manage your health while abroad.
+The Dietary Restrictions, Allergies, and Disability Accommodations page provides an opportunity to request reasonable accommodations.
 Read more about DIS Disability Resources and Health Accommodations here.

 Past or current treatment for psychiatric, emotional, and/or mental health conditions does not preclude a student from studying at DIS.